Scenarios guide

 2. Choose which transactions the scenario should affect

-For most scenario types, the next step is deciding which transactions should match.
+For most scenario types, except Add new…, the next step is deciding which transactions should match.

 You can target transactions using filters such as: